Azure-Samples/media-services-v3-java/VideoAnalytics/VideoAndAudioAnalyzer/README.md

 This sample demonstrates how to analyze video and audio in a file.
 It shows how to perform the following tasks:

-1. Create a transform that uses a video analyzer preset.
+1. Creates a transform that uses a video analyzer preset.
-1. Upload a video file to an input asset.
+1. Uploads a video file to an input asset.
-1. Submit an analyzer job.
+1. Submits an analyzer job.
-1. Download the output asset for verification.
+1. Downloads the output asset for verification.

 ## Prerequisites